tannerdamron/WordCounter.Solution/README.md

 ### Setup Instructions
+Download .NET Core 1.1.4 SDK and .NET Core Runtime 1.1.2 and install them.

 * Clone repository
 * Add it to your desktop using "git clone""(repository link).""
 * Open in preferred text editor to see all code used
+* To run the program, first navigate to the directory "WordCounter"
+* Run the "dotnet restore" command
+* Then use "dotnet build" command
+* Then use "dotnet run" command
+* Then go to "http://localhost:5000" to see webpage
+* To run the tests, use these commands from the directory "WordCounter.Solution": $ cd WordCounter.Tests, $ dotnet test

 ### Known Bugs
 * No known bugs